univention/univention-corporate-server/doc/architecture/services/udm.rst

 .. index::
    pair: listener; udm modules

+..
+TODO : Add cross reference to listener in the section below, once ready.

 Python is the programming language for UDM modules.
 During installation UDM modules register themselves in the LDAP directory.
 The UCS domain replicates the UDM modules to UCS systems across the domain.
-On the UCS systems, the :ref:`services-listener` writes the UDM modules to the systems' file system.
+On the UCS systems, the Univention Directory Listener writes the UDM modules to the systems' file system.
 The replication ensures the availability of all UDM modules in the UCS domain alike.

 Domain administrators can grant permission to use particular UDM modules in UMC to other users.
 UDM modules access the LDAP directory with the permissions of